Pressurized water reactor: Disadvantages

 The coolant water must be highly pressurized to remain liquid at high temperatures.
 This requires high-strength piping and a heavy pressure vessel and hence increases construction costs.
 The higher pressure can increase the consequences of a loss-of-coolant accident.
 The reactor pressure vessel is manufactured from ductile steel but, as the plant is operated, neutron flux from the reactor causes this steel to become less ductile.
 Eventually the ductility of the steel will reach limits determined by the applicable boiler and pressure vessel standards, and the pressure vessel must be repaired or replaced.
 This might not be practical or economic, and so determines the life of the plant.

 Additional high-pressure components such as reactor coolant pumps, pressurizer, and steam generators are also needed.
 This also increases the capital cost and complexity of a PWR power plant.

 The high-temperature water coolant with boric acid dissolved in it is corrosive to carbon steel (but not stainless steel); this can cause radioactive corrosion products to circulate in the primary coolant loop.
 This not only limits the lifetime of the reactor, but the systems that filter out the corrosion products and adjust the boric acid concentration add significantly to the overall cost of the reactor and to radiation exposure.
-In one instance, this has resulted in severe corrosion to control rod drive mechanisms when the boric acid solution leaked through the seal between the mechanism itself and the primary system.
+In one instance, this has resulted in severe corrosion to control rod drive mechanisms when the boric acid solution leaked through the seal between the mechanism and the primary system.

 Due to the requirement to load a pressurized water reactor's primary coolant loop with boron, undesirable radioactive secondary tritium production in the water is over 25 times greater than in boiling water reactors of similar power, owing to the latter's absence of the neutron moderating element in its coolant loop.
 The tritium is created by the absorption of a fast neutron in the nucleus of a boron-10 atom which subsequently splits into a lithium-7 and tritium atom.
 Pressurized water reactors annually emit several hundred curies of tritium to the environment as part of normal operation.